tommyettinger/textratypist/README.md

 - `[;]` toggles capitalize each word mode (replacing any other case mode).
 Can use style names `;`, `EACH`, `TITLE`.
 - `[%DDD]`, where DDD is a percentage from 0 to 375, scales text to that multiple.
 Can be used with `{SIZE=150%}`, `{SIZE=%25}`, or similarly, `{STYLE=200%}` or `{STYLE=%125}`.
 - `[%]` on its own sets text to the default 100% scale.
 Can be used with `{STYLE=%}`.
+- `[%?MODE]` removes the scale and sets a special mode; modes are listed below.
+- `[%^MODE]` removes the scale and sets a special mode at the same time as small-caps mode; modes are listed below.
 - `[@Name]`, where Name is a key/name in this Font's `family` variable, switches the current typeface to the named one.
 Can be used with `{STYLE=@Name}`.
 - `[@]` on its own resets the typeface to this Font, ignoring its family.
 Can be used with `{STYLE=@}`.
 - `[#HHHHHHHH]`, where HHHHHHHH is a hex RGB888 or RGBA8888 int color, changes the color.
 This is a normal `{COLOR=#HHHHHHHH}` tag.